 All graduate students in the Ph.D. program are required to complete at least one semester of formal teaching-assistant experience before graduation.
 In addition, each student must:

 - submit a manuscript on their research to a scholarly, peer-reviewed journal;

 - give a presentation of their research at a professional conference; and

 - make an oral presentation on their research at a scholarly forum (an oral presentation at a professional conference would satisfy both latter requirements, but a poster presentation would not).

 Finally, each student must prepare a dissertation consisting of a written report on original independent research conducted by the student under the supervision of their dissertation advisor (or co-advisors) and defend this dissertation before their advisory committee.

-communicate scientific information within an area of specialized study within
+- PLO 1.
+Students will demonstrate an in-depth understanding of and the ability to communicate scientific information within an area of specialized study within the biological sciences.

 - PLO 2.
 Students will demonstrate an ability to conduct experiments, collect and interpret data, and disseminate those data in written and verbal modalities.

 - PLO 3.
 Students will demonstrate knowledge of their ethical responsibility when conducting research in terms of proper scientific conduct and the rights of human subjects.